jclifford4/SecurePasswordManager/README.md

 ### Configure .my.cnf :
 - Open ***/scripts/.my.cnf***
 - Edit in your database name
+- Edit in a location for database backups
+  - Preferably in /backups folder
 - Edit where you want to save database backup files
 - Save the file and close it